rockthejvm/rockthejvm-site/src/content/articles/scala-testing-with-scalatest-a-beginners-guide-to-testing-styles.md

 }
 ```

-We'll write our tests in the `src/test/scala` folder in the SBT project.
+We'll write our tests in the `src/test/scala` folder in the sbt project.

 For the purposes of this article, we'll be testing a simple Calculator object that we can create really quickly: